errata-ai/static-school/content/ssg/gatsby/index.md

 ## Markup

 {{% callout class="info" %}}
 **Note**: Although Gatsby supports AsciiDoc, it hasn't yet been included in the benchmarking below.
 {{% /callout %}}

 Gatsby supports both [Markdown][1] and [AsciiDoc][2] through officially-maintained plugins (the Markdown plugin uses [remark][3], though, which is a [non-standard][4] processor).

 Gatsby also includes support for [MDX][5], an "authorable format that lets you seamlessly write JSX in your Markdown documents."

 {{% chart id="benchmark-formats" %}}

-Despite Gatsby's claim of being "blazing fast," it finished last in our benchmarking of Markdown build speeds at every size:
+Despite Gatsby's claim of being "blazing fast," it finished last in our benchmarking of Markdown build speeds at every size.

 {{% chart-formats id="benchmark-ssgs" md="true" adoc="false" rst="false" %}}